 I’m convinced that Willie can sing with literally anyone in the music business, no matter what genre they’re in, and make it absolutely incredible.

-The fact that they’re both masters of their crafts and music legends doesn’t hurt, either.
+The fact that they’re both masters of their crafts and music icons doesn’t hurt, either.

 And in honor of what would’ve been the late Waylon Jennings’ 86th birthday today, I thought it would be the perfect time to reflect on such an incredible moment in music.